FlowingCode/Zoomist/README.md

 ## Special configuration when using Spring

 By default, Vaadin Flow only includes ```com/vaadin/flow/component``` to be always scanned for UI components and views.
-For this reason, the addon might need to be whitelisted in order to display correctly.
+For this reason, the add-on might need to be whitelisted in order to display correctly.

 To do so, just add ```com.flowingcode``` to the ```vaadin.whitelisted-packages``` property in ```src/main/resources/application.properties```, like: